robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 Mara looked at him as if the question was the beginning of adulthood.

 “You keep working,” she said.
-“You keep your facts straight.
+“You stay in the work.
 You don’t perform.
 You don’t bargain.
 And you never disappear.”

 Sarah let out a short breath.
-“That last one’s going to be hard one… for him.”
+“That last one’s could be a hard one.”
 Charlie blinked.
 Sarah shrugged, unapologetic.
-“I’m not being nasty.
-I’m being useful.”
+“I’m not trying to be nasty.
+Just useful.”

-Lauren’s mouth twitched — the smallest sign of amusement — and then she looked at Charlie.
+Lauren’s mouth twitched—the smallest sign of amusement—and then she looked at Charlie.

 “You don’t have to be fearless,” Lauren said.
 “Your headspace needs to stay in this room.”

-Charlie stared at the ledger, at his own handwriting.
-It was evidence too: that he’d done something awkward, repeatedly, and survived the feeling of it.
+Charlie stared at the ledger, at his handwriting: evidence that he’d done something awkward—repeatedly—and survived.

 “I can do that.”

-“Good.”
+“Good,” said Mara.
 She tapped the movement list pinned near the fitting mat.
 “We do it in rungs,” she said.
 “A ladder.”

 Charlie frowned.
 “A ladder.”

 Mara’s eyes were steady.

 “First rung: you can be seen working.
 Second: you can be spoken to while working without losing your hands.
 Third: you can answer a stupid comment without trying to become a different person.”

 Sarah exhaled.
 “Fourth rung: you tell them to get stuffed.”
 Mara’s eyes flicked to her.
 Sarah bit her lip.
 “Politely, if you must.”

-Mara didn’t smile, but something in her face loosened — the slightest concession that Sarah had landed in the right register at last.
+Mara didn’t smile, but something in her face loosened—the slightest concession that Sarah had landed in the right register at last.
 She reached for the mock-up again.

 “All right,” she said.
 “Back to the proof.”

 They didn’t make it an event.

-Mara laced.
-Lauren stood where she was told.
-Charlie watched the lines in the cloth as if they were a map he could learn to read in any weather.
+Lauren stood where she was told and watched the garment, not the boy.

+Charlie laced while Mara watched the lines in the cloth as if they were a map.

+Sarah watched the room, failing to find anything to critique.

-And I watched the watching.
+And I watched the watching: those who looked at the work, and those looking at something else.

-Lauren watched the garment, not the boy.
-Sarah watched the room, and I watched Sarah watching — the moment her disdain failed to find a foothold because there was no weakness being performed for her to kick.

 Mara didn’t look up.